Background pattern

 • Methotrexate (medication for cancer or autoimmune diseases).

-Nitrofurantoin (medication used for urinary tract infections).
+• Nitrofurantoin (medication used in urinary tract infections).

 • Primidone (medication for epilepsy).

-• Pyrimethamine (for treatment of parasitic diseases).
+• Pyrimethamine (for the treatment of parasitic diseases).

-• Diuretics that spare potassium (medication for hypertension).
+• Potassium-sparing diuretics (medication for hypertension).

 • Lithium salts (medication used for depression).